Sean Connery — The Manly Bond

 The Roger Moore years are often stereotyped as tons-o-gadgets/sci-fi plots, but the Thunderball-You Only Live Twice combo is the high point of over-the-top Bondian fantasy.
 That isn't a bad thing (OK, it was a bad thing with Thunderball); just an indication of the type of movie you're in for.

 An unknown spaceship is gobbling up first American and then Russian space capsules...in space.
 Both sides blame the other.
-James, after faking his own death, is sent to Japan to find the ones really behind the crimes.
-Constantly running into people who want him dead, he teams up with Japanese agents, particularly two hot babes, to find the secret base of...who else...SPECTRE.
+James, after faking his own death, is sent to Japan to find those really behind the crimes.
+Constantly running into people who want him dead, he teams up with Japanese agents, particularly two hot babes, to find the secret base of—who else—SPECTRE.

 The story is even further removed from reality than Thunderball's, though with far fewer unlikely coincidences.
 Not a second is to be taken seriously.
 This is big, broad, spectacular adventure without a brain cell in sight.
 Luckily, it succeeds in keeping things exciting (most of the time), so the silliness is something to dwell on after the movie is over.